-By using the three steps outlined in Ready in 3 and the emergency plan and kit checklist for individuals with dialysis, Missourians relying on dialysis can be ready for their next emergency situation.
+By using the three steps outlined in Ready in 3 and the emergency plan and kit checklist for individuals with dialysis, Missourians relying on dialysis can be ready for their next emergency.
 It is also extremely important for dialysis patients to consider their diet as plans are put into place for handling emergency situations.

 Know what emergency diet to follow if your dialysis might be delayed.